HIPAA Compliance for Dental Practices: Complete 2026 Guide

 3. Shared Logins and Weak Access Controls

 The “everyone uses the same password” approach remains disturbingly common in dental offices.
 Shared credentials make it impossible to audit who accessed what data and when, violating HIPAA’s access control and audit trail requirements.
-Under the 2026 MFA mandate, shared logins are doubly problematic because they undermine the purpose of multi-factor authentication.
+Under the proposed 2026 MFA mandate, shared logins would be doubly problematic because they undermine the purpose of multi-factor authentication.

 4. Patient Photos Used Without Proper Authorization